AmazingSAR/midoo/README.md

 # midoo
-midoo is a workflow framework for common algorithm.
+midoo is a library with algorithm collected or written.